LeslieBarrera/python-challenge-1/README.md

 ## Source Attribution

 - **Code Sources:** All code was developed as part of the assignment unless otherwise specified.
 External code snippets or resources used are acknowledged in the Acknowledgments section.
-- **Assistance:** Acknowledges the use of ChatGPT for general assistance without implying direct help from instructors.

 ## Contact